or5437/BiteMe/README.md

 # BiteMe-
-A system for managing food orders from restaurants.
+The system manages food orders from restaurants.